AndrewMcM98/The-Boathouse-Restaurant/README.md

 Throughout this website I included free Icons and Logos which I obtained from Font Awesome.

 #### Images
-The images I used do not display a realy physical restaurant, of which I obtained these images under free licence use from, Unsplash.
+The images I used do not display a real physical restaurant, of which I obtained these images under free licence use from, Unsplash.

 ## Features

 ### Existing Features
 1. Home Page
-On first entering the webiste the user will be met by bright colors, clear text and an easy to follow layout.
+On first entering the website the user will be met by bright colours, clear text and an easy to follow layout.
 ![Main Page](/assets/images/main-page.png)
-The user will also be provided with some key information such as general opening days/hours, an about us section accompanied by a call to action in a achor link styles to appear as a button, encouraging user engagement to book.
+The user will also be provided with some key information such as general opening days/hours, an about us section accompanied by a call to action in a anchor link styles to appear as a button, encouraging user engagement to book.
-I have styled the link to appear as a responsive button with a hover effect, as we all as background image showcasing the beautiful scenery with a blue theme color to link with the sea-side.
+I have styled the link to appear as a responsive button with a hover effect, as we all as background image showcasing the beautiful scenery with a blue theme colour to link with the sea-side.
 ![Responsive Link](/assets/images/responsive-link.png)

 2. Menu Page